-Speech Therapists in the United States are largely women.
-The group as a whole has a nationwide average of $57K annually for pay.
-Geographic location is the biggest factor affecting pay for this group, followed by career duration.
-Job satisfaction is reported as high by the vast majority of workers.
-Unfortunately, some people in this line of work are without benefits — just under a third lack coverage.
-On the flip side, the larger part have medical insurance and more than half receive dental plans.
-Respondents to the PayScale salary survey provided the data for this report.
+Speech Therapists in the United States are largely female.
+The average salary of the entire group is approximately $57K annually.
+Geography is the biggest factor affecting pay for this group, followed by years of experience.
+Job satisfaction for Speech Therapists is high.
+Unfortunately, some people in this line of work are without benefits — just under one in three lack coverage.
+On the flip side, the larger part have medical insurance and a majority receive dental plans.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Speech Therapist

 Social skills are a must for speech therapists, since this job demands that they know a lot about why people do the things they do.
 Speech therapists usually must have a master’s degree in speech therapy, as well as a state license to administer therapy.
 Speech therapists must be able to work with people from all walks of life, such as individuals with learning disabilities, trauma victims, and others with speech-related issues.Read More...